FreeRADIUS/wiki.freeradius.org/guide/SQL-HOWTO-for-freeradius-3.x-on-Debian-Ubuntu.md

 ###Create MySQL User and grant permissions###
  In the file /etc/raddb/mods-config/sql/main/mysql/setup.sql set a more secure password than 'radpass'.
-If your sql server is running on a different machine you also have to replace the `localhost` with your radius server.
+If your SQL server is running on a different machine you also have to replace the `localhost` with your radius server.

     mysql -uroot -p radius < /etc/raddb/mods-config/sql/main/mysql/setup.sql

 ##Configuring FreeRADIUS to use SQL##

-Edit /etc/mods-available/sql module and enter the sql dialect, server, username and password details to connect to your SQL server and the RADIUS database.
+Edit /etc/mods-available/sql module and enter the SQL dialect, server, username and password details to connect to your SQL server and the RADIUS database.
 The database and table names should be left at the defaults if you used the default schema.
 For testing/debug purposes, uncomment the `logfile = ...` line - FreeRADIUS will dump all SQL commands to the log file specified here.

 Next enable the sql module by executing
     cd /etc/raddb/mods-enabled